We like to show everybody... Eco is fun, Eco is cool, Eco works!

 A beach clean-up never felt so good!

-Go to the beach or to the village with our local lady staff and do a thorough clean-up of trash (this is a cool social event in itself!).
+Go to the beach or to the village with our local female staff and do a thorough clean-up of trash (this is a cool social event in itself!).

-Then, together, turn the collected plastic into fantastic bags and ornaments which the local ladies can sell for profit!
+Then, together, turn the collected plastic into fantastic bags and ornaments which our staff can sell for profit!

 This event involves an explosion of joint creativity and, like no other, it has empowered local women, because they feel proud that guests admire and enjoy their creative skills.
 They are delighted that this recycling event generates extra family income, and they embrace the opportunity to talk with you (our guests) about their lives and to hear about yours.
 The general verdict from local women is that they feel this event has made them feel light, free, empowered and happy – so please try it out!